Inspiring Creativity and Imagination

-A unique resource in the Central Texas region, The Contemporary Austin’s teen programs offer a range of tuition-free opportunities for high school students to engage with the cultural community and the artistic process, including a teen leadership council, portfolio development, studio-based training, one-on-one mentorships with local artists, and special events planned by and for teens.
-Donations to the Education Fund support stipends for art supplies, exhibition and event costs, and honorariums for local artists who mentor teens at the museum.
+A unique resource in the Central Texas region, The Contemporary Austin’s teen programs and events served over 1,000 teens in 2016.
+These programs offer a range of tuition-free opportunities for high school students to engage with the cultural community and the artistic process, including a teen leadership council who are employed by the museum and receive career development opportunity and portfolio development, studio-based training and comprehensive art kit, access to local guest artists, and special events planned by and for teens.
+Donations to the Education Fund support stipends for art supplies, transportation, exhibition and event costs, and honorariums for local artists who mentor teens at the museum.

-For additional information or to make a gift to the Education Fund, please contact Michelle Voss, Fund Development Manager, at 512 458 8191 x 144 or firstname.lastname@example.org.
+For additional information about making a gift to the Education Fund, please contact Michelle Voss, Fund Development Manager, at 512 458 8191 x 144 or email@example.com.